Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

 ### The hero in the throes of their challenge or journey

-* Despite the label, this beat might not actually entail any fun for the characters involved, and is also often referred to as the **‘promise of the premise’**.
+* Despite the label, this beat might not entail any fun for the characters involved and is also often referred to as the **‘promise of the premise’**.
 Here is where that action or central conflict that was promised, often in the hook of the story description, is delivered on.

 * Hero explores the world.